Local Glivenko-Cantelli: Introduction

 For general $p\in[0,1]^\N$, it no longer necessarily holds that $ \Delta_n(p)\to0$.
 Indeed, taking $p=(1/2,1/2,\ldots,)$ yields $\Delta_n(p)=1/2$ for all $n$ (for the simple reason that if a random variable has a positive chance of attaining a certain value and is given infinitely many opportunities to do so, it almost surely will).
 A straightforward generalization of this argument shows that $\lim_{j\to\infty}\min\set{p(j),1-p(j)}=0$ is a necessary condition for $\Delta_n(p)\to0$.
 Since $ |u-v| = |(1-u)-(1-v)| $, there is no loss of generality in restricting our attention to $p\in\ppoh$ --- and further, in light of the preceding discussion, only to those $p$ for which $p(j)\to0$.
 Any such $p$ has a non-increasing permutation $p^{\downarrow}$, and since $\Delta_n(p)=\Delta_n(p^{\downarrow})$, we will henceforth additionally assume, without loss of generality, that $p=p^{\downarrow}$.

-Having restricted our attention to $\pp$ --- that is, the collection of all $p\in\ppoh$ decreasing to $0$ --- we distinguish a subset $\lgc\subseteq \pp $ via the criterion $\Delta_n(p)\to0$; those $p$ for which this holds will be called {\em local Glivenko-Cantelli}.
-The central challenges posed in this paper are to give a precise characterization of $\lgc$ as well as the rate at which $\Delta_n(p)\to0$ as a function of $n$ and $p$.
+Having restricted our attention to $\pp$ --- that is, the collection of all $p\in\ppoh$ decreasing to $0$ --- we distinguish a subset $\lgc\subseteq \pp $ via the criterion $\Delta_n(p)\to0$; those $p$ for which this holds will be called {\em local Glivenko-Cantelli}.\footnote{ Following \citet{vaart96}, we might also term this property $\mu$-Glivenko-Cantelli. } The central challenges posed in this paper are to give a precise characterization of $\lgc$ as well as the rate at which $\Delta_n(p)\to0$ as a function of $n$ and $p$.

 \paragraph{Notation.} Our logarithms will always be base $\mathe$ by default; other bases will be explicitly specified.
 The natural numbers are denoted by $\N=\set{1, 2, 3, \dots}$ and for $k\in\N$, we write $[k]=\set{ i\in\N:i\le k }$.
 For $n,d\in\N$ and a distribution $\mu$ over $\set{0,1}^d$, we will always denote by $p,\pn\in[0,1]^d$ the true and empirical means of $\mu$, respectively, as defined immediately preceding \eqref{eq:kdef}.
 The $j$th coordinate of a vector $v\in\R^d$ is denoted by $v(j)$.
 The expected maximal deviation $\Delta_n(\mu)$ is defined in \eqref{eq:kdef}, and the notation $\pp$, $\lgc$ from the preceding paragraph will be used throughout.
 We say that $\mu$ is a {\em product} distribution on $\set{0,1}^d$ if it can be expressed as a tensor product of $d$ distributions: $\mu=\mu_1\otimes\mu_2\otimes\ldots\otimes\mu_d$; equivalently, for $X\sim\mu$ we have that the random variables $\set{X(j):j\in[d]}$ are mutually independent.